What is Mindfulness?

 - Demanding work and life situations

-Some Benefits of Mindfulness
+Additional Benefits of Mindfulness

 It's a Skill That Can Be Learned!

 Our programs are designed to help you learn how to create a foundation of mindfulness.
-As a participant, you will learn how to practice mindfulness in a variety of ways and how to incorporate it into your everyday life.
+As a participant, you'll learn how to practice mindfulness in a variety of ways and how to incorporate it into your everyday life.
 You’ll learn to pay attention to your thoughts, feelings, and body sensations by using breathing practices; practice mindful movement such as walking and yoga; learn mindful eating; and practice with routine activities, whether at home or at work.